Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_operations.rst

    b_{1j} \\ b_{2j} \\ \ldots \\ b_{pj}
    \end{array}\right]\,.

-We get therefrom the practical recipe for calculating elements of the matrix product:
+In this way we get the practical recipe for calculating elements of the matrix product:

 .. admonition:: Rule 2. :math:`\ `